 Paymasters do not have to be attorneys.
 However, attorneys often serve in the role of a Paymaster because they are able to use Attorney’s Trust Accounts (also known as IOLTA accounts, which are used for short term escrow transactions).
 These are monitored by the state bar where the attorney is licensed and provide an additional measure of security for handling large sums of money.

 As a licensed attorney, the Paymaster is subject to heavy penalties and stands to be disbarred if any funds are misappropriated.
-And the Paymaster may not provide legal services for any of the Paymaster clients, since it is considered to be a conflict of interest.

 The Paymaster is not party to the transaction, and does not know the exact time that it will close.
 Part of his job is to check periodically with the escrow account to ensure that the payment has been transferred in, then to disburse the funds as per his directions.
-Nor is the Paymaster allowed to disclose the identities of the parties to the transaction.

 If you have a potential Paymaster service and wish to employ Blick Law Firm for your legal services, please fill out our Paymaster client information sheet and W-9 form.
 Once you have completed the Paymaster documents please mail or fax to: